ColtanLabs/TapNote/README.md

 * Material animation

-# Functionalites needs to be in future #
+# Features needs to be in future #

 * Online backup:  Sign in with Google account and sync the data with online storage.